rohitsupekar/self-docker-k8s/readme.md

 - Not the same!
 - Containers are processes running on the host
 - On a mac, they will appear as a process (when one does `top`) in the virtual VM that the Docker engine creates
+- Docker containers are no longer just linux based.
+Now it is possible to create Windows containers as well.